HarimbolaSantatra/rfid-attendance-system/README.md

 ## Electrical circuit
 We use Arduino Uno for this project but any Arduino board will do.

-Of course, we need a RFID card reader.
+We need a RFID card reader.
 We just use a popular Arduino module for this: the [MFRC522][3].

 ![mfrc_522][mfrc_522]